 Welcome to Whole Woman Wednesday!
 Today’s topic is improving your digestion.
 In Chinese medicine, digestion is the main indicator that determines the state of your overall health.
 Many times, improving your health (or fertility, or immune system, or mood) starts with improving your digestion.
 A healthy digestion means that you don’t get gas, bloating, heartburn or feel sluggish after a meal, but rather feel energized and satiated.
 It also means having 2-3 well-formed bowel movements per day.
 When you’re digestive fires are burning at the optimal level, meaning your digestion is strong, you don’t experience strong cravings that aren’t good for you, like sweets, and greasy fried foods, and you...

 FERTILE WOMAN: Master your fertility in 21 days to increase your chances of conceiving

 PREGNANT WOMAN: Empower yourself in 21 days to ensure a healthy body, baby, and delivery

-WONDER WOMAN: Learn how to get your body back after having a baby (or no baby)
+WONDER WOMAN: Learn how to get your body back after baby (or no baby) in 28 days

 Most recent articles